binipringle/torts/_texts/0-outline.md

 To bring a cause of action for negligence, the plaintiff has to prove (1) that the defendant owed the plaintiff a duty of care; (2) that the defendant breached that duty; (3) causation (both actual cause and proximate cause); and (4) damages.

+OR

+Negligence is conduct that falls below the applicable standard of care.
+A prima facie negligence claim requires that (1) defendant owed plaintiff a duty of care; (2) defendant breached the duty owed; (3) defendant’s breach was the factual cause of plaintiff’s harm; (4) defendant’s breach was the proximate cause of plaintiff’s harm; and (5) plaintiff suffered legally compensable harm.

 ---

 ## Duty

 Under torts law, people do not generally have an affirmative duty to protect others.
 However, a defendant generally owes a duty to foreseeable plaintiffs.
-The test for foreseeability is whether the defendant could reasonably predict that their actions might cause harm to someone.[^3]

-[^3]: To be a foreseeable plaintiff, the plaintiff must be within the zone of danger created by defendant’s conduct.
-To determine whether plaintiff is in the zone of danger, courts consider the relationship between plaintiff and defendant, the time and space between plaintiff and defendant’s breach, and other facts relevant to whether plaintiff was foreseeable.
+To be a foreseeable plaintiff, the plaintiff must be within the zone of danger created by defendant’s conduct.
+To determine whether plaintiff is in the zone of danger, courts consider the relationship between plaintiff and defendant, the time and space between plaintiff and defendant’s breach, and other facts relevant to whether plaintiff was foreseeable.[^3]

+[^3]:Rule from Core spring 2024: the test for foreseeability is whether the defendant could reasonably predict that their actions might cause harm to someone.

+---

+## Rescuer

+A defendant has a duty to act if they volunteered to protect the plaintiff from harm, possibly preventing others from protecting the plaintiff.
+The omission of actions may be negligent when the defendant had a duty to act.
+If an individual voluntarily initiates a rescue attempt, that individual has a duty to complete the rescue to the extent reasonably possible, especially if the person in need of rescue reasonably relied on the individual who initiated the rescue attempt.
+Nonprofessional rescuers are foreseeable plaintiff’s as a matter of policy and can recover against the negligent party creating the need.

+If a defendant's tortious conduct creates the need to rescue, the defendant has a duty to rescue plaintiffs endangered by that conduct.

+Generally, there is no duty to rescue another person unless the defendant has voluntarily undertaken the rescue.
+In some jurisdictions, a person who initially undertakes a rescue may cease acting so long as the endangered person is not left in a worse position than she would have been in had the undertaking never been initiated.
+This is contrary to the majority view, which requires a person undertaking a rescue to act reasonably.

+Many states have good samaritan statutes that protect a rescuer unless she is reckless or engages in intentional wrongdoing.

+*Special relationship of dependence or mutual dependence (carrier/passenger, inn keeper/guest, captain/passengers, drinking buddies).*

+---

+## Duty to Control Third Parties

+Generally there is no duty to control the conduct of a third party to prevent harm to another.
+However, a special relationship between the defendant and a third party may create a duty to control a third party’s conduct.

+---

+## Providers of Alcohol

+Under the traditional rule, a provider of alcohol is not responsible for DUI injuries.

+The Dram Shop Acts impose liability on establishments when they know or should know that a patron is drunk and that person drives while intoxicated and harms a third party.
+The Dram Shop Acts do not apply to social hosts, but only to those who are licensed to sell alcohol.

+---

+## Therapist

+A therapist who becomes aware that her patient presents a specific, credible threat of physical violence to **a specific person** has an affirmative duty to warn that specific person. *This is not a duty that requires a full analysis so don’t do breach or causation.*

+---

+## Negligent Entrustment

+A defendant can be liable for negligent entrustment if they give something dangerous to a person they know or should know is not competent to handle it (for example, giving a gun to a small child).

+---

+## Duty to Protect Third Parties

+A special relationship between the defendant and a third party may create a duty for the defendant to protect them.

 ---